Cancain/Healthpuck/mobile/README.md

 - Foreground Service
 - Wake Lock (for background monitoring)

+### iOS Permissions

+- Bluetooth Always (`NSBluetoothAlwaysUsageDescription`)
+- Bluetooth Peripheral (legacy, iOS 12 and earlier)
+- Background Modes: Bluetooth LE accessories (`bluetooth-central`)

 ## Background Monitoring

-The app uses an Android foreground service to continue monitoring heart rate when:
+The app continues monitoring heart rate when:

 - The app is backgrounded
 - The screen is locked
 - The device goes to sleep

-A persistent notification is shown while monitoring is active.
+**Android**: Uses a foreground service with persistent notification.

+**iOS**: Uses `bluetooth-central` background mode (configured in Info.plist).
+Note: iOS may suspend background BLE if the app is killed by the system.

 ## Development